Enabling this provides you with more accurate distances to providers and locations

 We are also proud to be the first in Michigan to offer pediatric neurocritical care services.
 These services are provided by a specialized team led by pediatric intensive care and neurology physicians.
 If your child is in our pediatric intensive care unit, our neurocritical care team works to identify patients early on who are at risk of new or ongoing neurologic injury, then monitors and applies neuroprotective therapies.
 The goal is to improve outcomes and decrease hospital stay, as neurologic outcomes have the largest impact on quality of life in patients after leaving the pediatric intensive care unit.

-Our new pediatric cardiac intensive care unit is scheduled to open January 9, 2019.
-This six-bed unit will allow cardiac patients to receive specialized, multidisciplinary intensive care from the pediatric critical care and Congenital Heart Center teams.
+Our pediatric cardiac intensive care unit opened in 2019.
+This six-bed unit allows cardiac patients to receive specialized, multidisciplinary intensive care from the pediatric critical care and Congenital Heart Center teams.

 An important part of your child’s health care is your involvement.
 Parents and guardians are not considered visitors.
 They are an important part of the care team.
 Together, we’ll provide your child with the most complete, advanced care in the region.